jamievullo/TravelSaver/README.md

 * MIT License

 ### Future Adjustments
-* Geocoding country, city, lat-lng automatically from user location.
+* Geocoding country, city, lat-lng automatically from user location to   auto-populate forms origination field.
 * Datepicker for dates on all forms(air bnb) need to figure out styling
-* Recent history of all searches from local storage or database
 * Get car rental search up and running
-* Better layout of results for flights and hotels
+* Better layout of results for flights and hotels and I am sure car rentals
+* Ad banners for side of results
 * Format for arrival and departure dates
-* Make smaller second search navbar to display on top of flights/ hotels/ rentals results displays with pre-populated data based on search results allowing user to adjust dates or destination
+* Make smaller second search navbar to display on top of flights/ hotels/ rentals results displays with pre-populated data based on search results allowing user to adjust dates or destination.
+Either save data in local storage, or make a table in the database to save data and allow it to be edited.
+CRUD.
-* Get better APIs or affiliate API for more stable results of searches
+* Get better APIs or affiliate API for more stable results of searches right now,   inconsistent and unreliable.
+Skyscanner just keiboshed their live pricing endpoints.
 * Publish site